 He then was granted 200 acres in what is now Beverly, Massachusetts in 1635. http://dougsinclairsarchives.com/woodbury/johnwoodbury1.htm

 My grandfather was born in Beverly three hundred years later.
 Not an adventurous bunch, apparently, once they got to Massachusetts.
-Terrifyingly, I am descended from John and William together FOURTEEN times, through both my mother and father.
+Terrifyingly, I am descended from John and William together SIXTEEN times, through both my mother and father.

 One good story is that my umpteenth ancestor, Peter, younger son of John (my main line descends through John’s eldest son, Humphrey, but I descend from Peter too.
 Twice.) kept a horse saddled in his barn at all times in case anyone needed a quick get-a-way to escape from the Salem witch trials.